ALU-BSE/week-2-creating-your-first-react-app-Pnayiturik/README.md

 4. **Open your browser and visit:**
 	[http://localhost:5173/](http://localhost:5173/)

-You should see my name and my favorite football team displayed on the page!
+You should see my name and my favorite football team displayed on the page.

----

-If you have any questions, feel free to reach out to me.
-Enjoy coding and...
-I'm looking forward to the Manchester Derby!